 First things first, I’d love to share with you the first chapter of my book free.
 It’s a quick read and it should give you a clear sense about what all of this Fluent Forever stuff is about.
 Scroll down on our Book page to sign up for your free chapter.

 A community forum to discuss specifics on applying some of the techniques described in Fluent Forever and everything in between.
-Visit the forum
+Visit the FF Member Community

 I recommend a free flashcard tool called “Anki”.
-It can be a bit tricky to set up and use, so I’ve made a collection of tutorials to make it a bit easier: Learn to use Anki
+It can be a bit tricky to set up and use, so I’ve made a collection of tutorials to make it a bit easier: Learn about Anki

 Flash Card Gallery